mattijn/topojson/docs/example/settings-tuning.md

  'type': 'Topology'}
 )
 </pre>
 As you can see the `arcs` for type `Polygon` are reversed.
-The effect seems to be negligible, but the effect should be taken into account when using geographic projections, as it defines which part is 'inside' and 'outside' the `Polgygon`:
+The effect seems to be negligible, but the effect should be taken into account when using geographic projections, as it defines which part is 'inside' and 'outside' the `Polygon`:

 ```python
 alt_top = CW_CCW.to_alt(projection='equalEarth', color='type:N').properties(title='CW_CCW')